Princeton-Competitive-Programming/princeton-competitive-programming/pages/fall24/week3_learn.md

 for this and the remaining problems.
 First, read chapter 12 of these [notes](https://darrenyao.com/usacobook/java.pdf#page=68).

 Read the problem now if you haven't.
+Given the constraint on $n$ and
+$t$, you need a solution that runs in $\Theta(n \log t)$ or better.
 The idea you need here is similar to the example from the reading.
 To apply the binary search the answer technique here we need two things:

 * Turn the problem into a decision problem (i.e. `check` method like in the first pseudocode example from the reading).
 In this case it